ringmesh/RINGMesh/README.txt

 ---------------------------

 The documentation can be generated using [Doxygen](http://www.stack.nl/~dimitri/doxygen/):

+- Check the BUILD_DOCUMENTATION option when using cmake
-- cd doc
+- cd build/ringmesh/Release
-- doxygen Doxyfile

-Then you can open the doc/html/index.html file in your web browser.
-If you have qhelpgenerator in your path, a .qch file is generated (ringmesh.qch).
-It can be imported in Qt Assisant: Edit>Preferences> Documentation>add and select the .qch file.
+- make doc-devkit OR make doc-devkit-lite

+doc-devkit include full documentation of RINGMesh and Geogram doc-devkit-lite include only the RINGMesh documentation

+Then you can go in doc/html and open the index.html with your web browser

 Windows
 =======